blogdaren/PHPCreeper/README.md

 use PHPCreeper\Producer;
 use PHPCreeper\Downloader;
 use PHPCreeper\Parser;
+use PHPCreeper\Timer;

 //switch runtime language between `zh` and `en`, default is `zh`【version >= 1.3.7】 PHPCreeper::setLang('en');

-//set master pid file manually if necessary 【version >= 1.3.8】
+//set master pid file manually as needed【version >= 1.3.8】
 //PHPCreeper::setMasterPidFile('/path/to/master.pid');

-//set worker log file when start as daemon mode if necessary 【version >= 1.3.8】
+//set worker log file when start as daemon mode as needed【version >= 1.3.8】
 //PHPCreeper::setLogFile('/path/to/phpcreeper.log');

 //try to enable the single worker mode so that we can run without redis as you like,